If you deal with depression or anxiety, you know all too well how frustrating it can be to find a treatment that gives relief.

 - Repair gut damage– repair the natural lining by using food and supplements such as bone broth, collagen, Cod Liver Oil, and L-Glutamine

-While it is definitely possible to achieve a healthy gut without medical help, a knowledgable natural health practitioner or functional medicine doctor can be a great source of help and guidance.
+While it is definitely possible to achieve a healthy gut without medical help, a knowledgeable natural health practitioner or functional medicine doctor can be a great source of help and guidance.

 It is estimated that 1 out of every 5 women has iron-deficiency anemia.
 In addition to causing fatigue, if you have low iron levels you have a much higher risk of depression and anxiety.